Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bendigo Surrounds - North among the top 25% of areas assessed nationwide

-Bendigo Surrounds - North recorded approximately 65 residential property approvals per year.
-Over the past five financial years, from FY-21 to FY-25327 homes were approved, with an additional 26 approved so far in FY-26.
-Each dwelling built over these years attracted an average of 2.1 new residents annually, indicating strong demand that supports property values.
+Bendigo Surrounds - North has recorded approximately 65 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25327 homes were approved, with an additional 26 approved in FY26 so far.
+Each dwelling built over these years attracted an average of 2.1 new residents yearly, indicating solid demand that supports property values.

-The average construction cost value for new homes was $308,000.
-This year, $14.6 million in commercial approvals have been registered, reflecting steady commercial investment activity.
-Compared to the Rest of Vic., Bendigo Surrounds - North has 83.0% more building activity per person, offering buyers ample choice and indicating strong developer confidence in the location.
-New development consists predominantly of standalone homes (98.0%) with a minority of townhouses or apartments (2.0%), maintaining the area's low-density nature and attracting space-seeking buyers.
-With around 94 people per approval, Bendigo Surrounds - North reflects a developing area.
+New homes are being constructed at an average expected construction cost value of $308,000.
+This financial year has seen $14.6 million in commercial approvals, demonstrating steady commercial investment activity in the area.
+Compared to the Rest of Vic., Bendigo Surrounds - North has 83.0% more building activity per person, offering buyers ample choice and reflecting strong developer confidence in the location.
+New development primarily consists of standalone homes (98.0%) with a minority of townhouses or apartments (2.0%), preserving the area's low density nature and attracting space-seeking buyers.
+With approximately 94 people per approval, Bendigo Surrounds - North reflects an actively developing area.

 Frequently Asked Questions - Development